Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Biology

-As we discussed, during puberty, an adolescent’s natural circadian rhythm changes by about two hours.3 This is because the production of the hormone melatonin is shifting during this time12, so teenagers will feel more awake later in the night and want to sleep in later in the mornings.
+As we discussed, during puberty, an adolescent’s natural circadian rhythm changes by about two hours.4 This is because the hormone melatonin is released later during this time16, so teenagers will feel more awake later in the night and want to sleep in later in the mornings.

 Unfortunately, most school schedules do not accommodate this natural shift in the circadian rhythm.